krishnaprasad-2001/AdminAssist/README.md

 - ✅ AI Chatbot – Online based AI chatbot that just helps you get things done. ( Since this is online chatbot, this only  works when you are connected to the internet )
 - ✅ Automated Setup – A simple installation script sets up everything in `/opt/AdminAssist`.
 - ✅ Modular Design – Tasks are divided into separate scripts for better organization (e.g., `db.sh` for database management, `wp.sh` for WordPress-related tasks).
-- ✅ System Integration – The installer creates a shortcut (`BK`) for easy execution from anywhere.
+- ✅ System Integration – The installer creates a shortcut (`BK`) BashKit for easy execution from anywhere.
+- ✅ Docker test – Implemented a Docker module to check the script by running this in a container.

 ## Getting Started